Keeping It Safe is a Glass Act!

 I love Penguin Pierre!
 Do you have Pierre merchandise available in the Shops?

 We love Pierre too!
-We are working with artist Catherine Labonte, and expect to have Penguin Pierre merchandise available in our Shops before the end of summer.
+We worked with artist Catherine Labonte and have Penguin Pierre merchandise available in our Shops.

 When should I purchase my admission ticket?

 Tickets must be purchased in advance.
-Tickets are being released on a rolling basis, with current reservation dates extending through Labor Day (September 7).
+Tickets are being released on a rolling basis, with current reservation dates extending through January 3, 2021.

 Will you have timed ticketing?